 - Do not overmix the batter; I suggest using a spatula when mixing the wet with dry ingredients.

-- Preheat the oven 20 minutes before using it.
+- Preheat the oven for 30 minutes before using it.

 - Some like to have plump raisins in their pumpkin bread.
-If you are one of them, then soak the raisins in orange juice or warm water for 15 minutes, strain it before coating it with flour.
+If you are one of them, soak the raisins in orange juice or warm water for 15 minutes and strain it before coating it with flour.